COBRAPROsimulator/COBRAPRO/paper/paper.md

 ![HPPC positive and negative electrode SOC identification results.\label{fig:SOC_HPPC}](SOC_HPPC_identification.png){ width=65% }

 ## Example 3: Driving cycle validation
-In `Examples/Parameter_Identification_Results/DFN_pso_UDDS_validation.m`, the identified parameters are validated using the urban dynamometer driving schedule (UDDS) driving cycle.
+In `Examples/Parameter_Identification_Results/DFN_pso_UDDS_validation.m`, the identified parameters are validated using the UDDS driving cycle.
 The model is simulated under the UDDS profile and compared against the experimental UDDS data.

 In the `User Input` section, load the parameter values identified from C/20 discharge and HPPC data:
 ```MATLAB